Find Affordable College Courses

 Best North Carolina Schools for Affordable Quality for a Master's in Sociology

 Our 2023 rankings named University of North Carolina at Charlotte the best value school in North Carolina for sociology students working on their master’s degree.
-Located in the city of Charlotte, UNC Charlotte is a public college with a very large student population.
+Located in the city of Charlotte, UNC Charlotte is a public school with a very large student population.

 #2